lukeagardiner/2025-mad-disaster-map/phase2-build/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## These packages need to be addressed in packages.json and should not be in the ignore section... just trying to get the first build happy

+- "react-native-image-viewing",
+- "react-native-modal-dropdown",
+- "react-native-snap-carousel",